 Back to the top

 How to apply for a visa if a VAC is closed due to coronavirus restrictions

 Where a VAC is closed, applicants can apply for any type of visa online using this link and then select a VAC in any country worldwide (subject to that country's entry requirements) to submit their application and biometrics.

 To find out their current status, students should contact TLS contact if based in Europe, Africa and parts of the Middle East or VFS global for all other countries.

 If you have immigration queries related to coronavirus, please email the Coronavirus Immigration Help Centre.

-You can find further information on which centres are opening on the providers' websites:
+You can find information on which centres are open on the providers' websites:

 Details of the special Covid concessions are available here: